 - For NRIS, additional studies to reduce or eliminate congestion may be required and these studies may identify the need for additional upgrades.
 NRIS in and of itself does not convey Transmission Service. - Senior-queued GI requests that were considered in this study are listed in Section 5.0.
-If any of these requests are withdrawn, the Transmission Provider reserves the right to restudy this request, and the results and conclusions could significantly change. - The need for transmission modifications, if any, that may be required to provide NRIS will be evaluated on the basis of 100 percent deliverability of the interconnection request under study. - Power flow analysis requires WECC base cases to reliably balance under peak load conditions the aggregate of generation in the local area, with the Generating Facility at full output, to the aggregate of the load in the Transmission Provider's Transmission System. - IPC will not mitigate thermal or voltage violations with remedial action schemes (RAS) in the GI process. - The following IPC planned system improvements were assumed in service.
-Any facility that has been determined to be contingent will be listed in Section 7 of this RSISR. - o Boardman to Hemingway (B2H) 500kV transmission line (2027) - 50% series capacitance compensation on the Kinport to Midpoint 345kV transmission line (2026) - o Midpoint Substation T502 500:345kV transformer (2026) - o Bowmont to Hemingway #2 230kV transmission line (2026)
+If any of these requests are withdrawn, the Transmission Provider reserves the right to restudy this request, and the results and conclusions could significantly change. - The need for transmission modifications, if any, that may be required to provide NRIS will be evaluated on the basis of 100 percent deliverability of the interconnection request under study. - Power flow analysis requires WECC base cases to reliably balance under peak load conditions the aggregate of generation in the local area, with the Generating Facility at full output, to the aggregate of the load in the Transmission Provider's Transmission System.
+However, IPC's Balancing Authority Area has proposed generation in the interconnection queue that far surpasses projected load.
+To reliably balance the power flow case, it is necessary to assume some portions of other resources are displaced by these Interconnection Requests.
+Based on the volume of senior-queued Interconnection Requests and in order to assess the impact of interconnecting this generation, some generation is being transferred regionally through the Transmission System. - IPC will not mitigate thermal or voltage violations with remedial action schemes (RAS) in the GI process. - The following IPC planned system improvements were assumed in service.
+Any facility that has been determined to be contingent will be listed in Section 7 of this RSISR.

-- o Bowmont to Hubbard 230kV transmission line (2026) - o Hemingway to Mayfield 500kV transmission line (2028) - o Mayfield to Midpoint 500kV transmission line (2030)
+- o Boardman to Hemingway (B2H) 500kV transmission line (2027) - 50% series capacitance compensation on the Kinport to Midpoint 345kV transmission line (2026) - o Midpoint Substation T502 500:345kV transformer (2026) - o Bowmont to Hemingway #2 230kV transmission line (2026) - o Bowmont to Hubbard 230kV transmission line (2026) - Hemingway to Mayfield 500kV transmission line (2028) - o Mayfield to Midpoint 500kV transmission line (2030)